coolmechel/blog/_posts/2022-02-09-two-column-markdown.md

   <tr>
       <td>
         <img src="../img/mechanic.jpg" alt="Mechanic workshop" title="Images in a table" />
+        The biggest threat in any security infrastructure is you and I, we are the weakest link and overtime through a method called Social Engineering we have unknowingly giving away information that can be used to penetrate our IT security systems.
       </td>
       <td>
         I know you may not be aware of these habits and the fact that any of your account has not been compromised does not mean you are safe for it is only a matter of time.